-Choose The Perfect Lipstick Shades For Your Undertone
+Choose the Best Lipstick Shades for Your Undertone

 Warm vs. Cool Undertone Lipstick Guide

-There are many lipstick textures and finishes on the market ranging from satin, matte to gloss.
+There are many lipstick textures and finishes on the market ranging from satin, matte, to gloss.
 For newbies, my advice is to test which works perfectly for you.
-However, I can recommend wearing neutral and mild gloss for daytime events and use the darker satins or mattes for going out at night or special events.
+I can recommend wearing neutral and mild gloss for daytime events and use the darker stains or mattes for going out at night or special events.
 Check out this very useful Mac dupe list I made.

 Everything should be either complementing or matching each other.
 So when you are wearing one of your warm lipstick shades, wear warm tones on your eyes as well.
 You don’t want to overdo your makeup by putting colors that clash, so if you’re wearing dark eye colors, it would be best to wear a more nude or subdued lipstick shade to pair it with.
 What I recommend is, always experiment on what looks better on you.
 (This makeup tool gets you “perfect lashes” to add to any look, grab it for free here.)

 Be sure to get my favorite brush, the Mieoko for FREE here.